Plataaet/Green-transport/README.md

 # Green-transport
-Travel with on land, sea and air in a sustainable way
+Travel on land, sea and air in a sustainable way